caoimhindenais/kafka-proxy/Readme.md

 __TODO/Ideas__
 * Fix two issues noted in quickstart
 * Allow more flexibility, give the option of just a transparent proxy (i.e. only logging no encryption)
-* Wrap it all in a kubernetes sidecar proxy
+* Create the yaml to deploy it to Kubernetes, where each Kafka client has it's own sidecar proxy

 __Results__

+Below we have both the Dotnet and Go logs.
+Tailing them we see the message values printed in plaintext.

 ``` tail -f donet-producer.log go-producer.log ```